After LogHub collects logs, Log Service consumes these logs in the following ways.

 |Index and query (LogSearch)||Applicable to online query of recent hot data||Real time (delayed for one second in 99.99% cases, and up to three seconds)||Custom|

-|Shipping and storage (LogShipper)||Full log storage for offline analysis||5-30 minutes||Depends on the storage system|
+|Shipping and storage (LogShipper)||Applicable to full log storage for offline analysis||Delayed for 5-30 minutes||Depends on the storage system|

 Query and analysis

 Security log service: Log Service connects to cloud security services and uses an independent software vendor (ISV) to consume logs of cloud services.